g1eng/sdatch/README.md

 * Any chart is also a context itself. sdatch should enable user to select the most beneficial context for specific use cases, specifying various rendering effects (e.g. color, positioning, font-family, padding, etc.).
 * Using [sdatch's FigConfig object](dist/sdatch.d.ts), users take powers to make a figure within a few lines, and a few works to implement it.
 You can make more time to think about the data.
 * Built-in fail-safe rendering (FSR) supports you to render objects with few manual position adjustment.
 Always make it pretty, for coworkers, designers and for end users.

+### Minimalism
+* sdatch does not depend on other than d3-* family and essential small libraries.
+The libraries not in d3 family are mainly for some polyfill and data format converter.
+* It should not depend on specific frontend libraries excluding d3.
+* In such conditions, this library will be kept as small and simple as possible, ever for any additional functionalities.

 # Develop